 Help language development.
 Donate to The Perl Foundation

-Encode PCM Audio data to MP3 in Perl 6 using a binding to liblame
+Encode PCM Audio data to MP3 in Raku using a binding to liblame

-This module provides a simple bind to "lame" an MP3 encoding library.
+This module provides a simple binding to "lame" an MP3 encoding library.

 With this you can encode PCM data to MP3 at any bitrate or quality supported by the lame library.

 The interface is somewhat simplified in comparison to that of lame and some of the esoteric or rarely used features may not be supported.

 Because marshalling large arrays and buffers between Raku space and the native world may be too slow for some use cases the interface provides for passing and returning native CArrays (and their sizes) for the use of other native bindings (e.g. Audio::Sndfile, Audio::Libshout) where speed may prove important, which , for me at least, is quite a common use-case.
 The 'raku-lame-encode' example demonstrates this way of using the interface.

 For interest the first thing I encoded was: